izzythegreatxx/ems/README.md

 Logging
   -comprehensive logging for tracking actions and errors Storage
-  -Data stored in employees.json and users.json
+  -Data is managed by SQLite database